greenvulcano/sibylla-documentation/_docs/11-www-what-is-it.md

     <td>Your data is what it is important.
 They are secured by design, using advanced access policies and protections at the gates (gateways) and on the data.</td>
   </tr>
 </table>

-# Additional notes

-In addition the **Sibylla IoT Platform** can:
-* Integrate other systems through the Open Source GreenVulcano® ESB platform
-* Automatise your work through GreenVulcano® Claudio